billbreit/BitWiseApps/README.md

 All programs herein are 'under development', some parts maybe at the mid-beta phase, others not.

-Almost all of them run under Python 3.9+ or MicroPython 1.20+ on the RP Pico and Arduino Nano ESP32.
+Almost all of them will run under both Python 3.9+ and MicroPython 1.20+ on the RP Pico and Arduino Nano ESP32.

 The directory structure: